This policy was last updated on June 1, 2020.

 All emails you receive are CAN-SPAM compliant.
 At the bottom of every email, you will find information on how to contact the sender, as well as information on how to unsubscribe.

-We use MailerLite to manage our email marketing subscriber list and to send emails to our subscribers.
-MailerLite is a third-party provider, which may process your data using industry standard technologies to help us monitor and improve our newsletter.
+We use ConvertKit to deliver some free printables, manage our email marketing subscriber list, and send emails to our subscribers.
+ConvertKit is a third-party provider, which may process your data using industry-standard technologies to help us monitor and improve our newsletter.

 You can unsubscribe from our newsletter by clicking on the unsubscribe link provided at the end of each newsletter.